aarontrowbridge/FluxGAN.jl/README.md

 ## tests

-There are a few test programs available in the `scripts` directory:
+There are a few examples available in the `scripts` directory:

 * mnist_goodfellow.jl
 * cifar10_mlp_goodfellow.jl
 * cifar10_conv_goodfellow.jl

-and can be run from the command line using, e.g.
+These can be run from the command line using, e.g.

 `julia --project=. scripts/cifar10_conv_goodfellow.jl <iterations> <minibatch> <skip>`